Where to get the best exchange rates in Phuket?

 1. Changing Money in Your Home Country

-Usually, exchanging money in your home country not is great as rates are not advantageous.
-It may vary from country to country, but so far no one reported it as better or even worth it.
-Just for peace of mind, you can exchange just enough for food and a taxi on the first day, but since there are ATMs and exchange booths at the airport, you don’t have to carry much Thai Baht.
+Usually, exchanging money in your home country is not great as rates are not advantageous.
+It may vary from country to country, but so far, no one has reported it as better or even worth it.
+Just for peace of mind, you can exchange just enough for food and a taxi on the first day, but since there are ATMS and exchange booths at the airport, you donโt have to carry much Thai Baht.

 2. Exchanging at the Airport on Arrival